InfiniteAICreations/awesome-llm-projects/README.md

 - [Rewind](https://www.rewind.ai/): Rewind is a personalized AI powered by everything you’ve seen, said, or heard.
 Your colleagues will wonder how you do it all.
 - [Cursor](https://www.cursor.com/): The AI Code Editor.
 - [Wordware](https://www.wordware.ai): A web-hosted IDE where non-technical domain experts work with AI Engineers to build task-specific AI agents.
 It approaches prompting as a new programming language rather than low/no-code blocks.
+- [Raycast](https://www.raycast.com/): Raycast is a blazingly fast, totally extendable launcher.
+It lets you complete tasks, calculate, share common links, and much more.
+- [Gamma](https://gamma.app/): A new medium for presenting ideas, powered by AI.
+Create beautiful, engaging content with none of the formatting and design work.